Eating is one of our most basic needs: we do it several times a day, every day, from the day we are born to the day we die.

 When we eat on autopilot or while distracted, we lose touch with the physical experience of eating.
-Skip the TV dinner and focus on the tastes and textures of your meal, expressing gratitude for the food in front of you and paying attention to your satisfaction and fullness signals.
+Skip the TV dinner and focus on the tastes and textures of your meal, like a delicious pomegranate, expressing gratitude for the food in front of you and paying attention to your satisfaction and fullness signals.

 3. Identify emotional eating